Chetan-luthra/GTH/README.md

 # GTH
-This site is made using HTML5 CSS3 and Bootstrap 4 and jQuery
+This is the multipage site which is made by using HTML5 CSS3 and Bootstrap 4 and jQuery.